IBM/db2developerextension-about/docs/working-with-sql/running-sql-from-any-file.md

 3. Select the SQL statement that you want to run.

-4. Right-click the selected SQL statement and choose **Db2: Run SQL** from the menu.
+4. Right-click the selected SQL statement and select **Db2: Run SQL** from the menu.

 5. Select the active Db2 database connection from the dropdown menu when prompted.